Firestorm01X2/UndeadPeopleTilesetBN/README.md

 ## Sorry for inconvenience but we have to start from something.

-## Look for https://github.com/Theawesomeboophis/UndeadPeopleTileset if you want all latest tiles specifically for DDA.
+## Look for https://github.com/Theawesomeboophis/UndeadPeopleTileset or  https://github.com/Firestorm01X2/UndeadPeopleTileset if you want all latest tiles specifically for DDA.

 ## Work in progress.